-Responsibilities of the Organization Requesting Accreditation:
+Responsibilities of the Organization Requesting Accreditation

-- 1. A Representative of a program of studies contacts the chair of the Accreditation Board to obtain a self-study form.
-The accreditation process is initiated when the program returns the completed self-study form.
-To ensure adequate time for logistical arrangements, etc., the self-study form should be returned at least 6 months before the annual ABAI convention, e.g., by Nov 1 of any given year if the program desires a site visit and a decision by the annual convention. - 2.
-The self-study form requests certain factual and demographic information, syllabuses of curriculum topics, examinations or other standards for grading, and curriculum vitae of all faculty members teaching in the program of study.
-All expenses connected with the site visit are borne by the program.
-Arrangements regarding payment of travel expenses for the site visitors are negotiated between the ABAI office and the program.
-Lodging and meal expenses are the responsibility of the program.
+A representative of a program of study contacts the chair of the Accreditation Committee to obtain a self-study outline.
+The accreditation process is initiated when the program returns the completed self-study.
+TThe selfstudy requires certain factual and demographic information, syllabi of curriculum topics, examinations or other standards for grading, and curricula vitae of all faculty members.
+All expenses connected with the site visit, including lodging and meals, are borne by the program.

-Responsibilities of the Accreditation Board
+Responsibilities of the Accreditation Committee